NodeBB/nodebb-english/installing/cloud/koding.rst

 As Koding is free, it does come with some nuances to a regular cloud host:

-1. Your VM will switch off after 15 minutes of inactivity.
-This doesn't mean the website unfortunately, but your Terminal Window (You can bypass this by keeping the terminal window open and running ``ls`` every 10 minutes or so to refresh the timer)
+1. Your VM will switch off after 60 minutes of inactivity.
+This doesn't mean the website unfortunately, but your Terminal Window (You can bypass this by keeping the terminal window open and running ``ls`` before your VM shuts down, alternatively, pay for the service and it will remain on)
 2. It can be temperamental, sometimes you may receive "Your VM is unavailable, try again later", you can try logging out and back in, refreshing your page, or filing an issue with their support team.
-3. Koding.com uses Ubuntu to host your VM, so a basic knowledge of Ubuntu would always help.
+3. Koding.com uses Ubuntu 14.04 to host your VM, so a basic knowledge of Ubuntu would always help.